 Your Responsibilities if you are awarded a grant:

-The Guilford Foundation requires from all grantees a follow-up report within six months of the completion of the project, including the following:
+The Guilford Foundation requires from all grantees a follow-up report by September 15, 2018, including the following:

 - Financial disclosures of how the grant money was spent, or an explanation of why funds have not yet been spent.

 - Progress made in relation to the originally stated objectives.